Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

 \subsubsection{Fitting LaDynS using coordinate descent}

 \cref{eq:penalized_likelihood} is not a convex function of the weights and precision elements (although it is not impossible that it may be for some particular $\Sigma$) and its convex relaxation is unknown, so it is difficult to find its global minimum.
 The coordinate descent algorithm described below finds a minimum, possibly local since it may be sensitive to the choice of initial parameter values.
-See \cref{app:sensitivity_analysis} in the Supplementary Material.
+However, the simulation in \cref{app:sensitivity_analysis} suggests that the algorithm's sensitivity to initial values has little impact on its ability to recover the correct connectivity.

 Assuming that all canonical weights $w_k^{(t)}$ are fixed, \cref{eq:penalized_likelihood} reduces to the gLASSO problem:

 which we can solve efficiently using a number of existing algorithms; here we use the P-gLASSO algorithm of \cite{mazumder2012graphical}.
 Then assuming that all parameters are fixed but a single weight $w_k^{(t)}$, \cref{eq:penalized_likelihood} can be re-arranged as the linear problem: